 Good School, Great School.

-That is understandable; U.S. News & World Report ranks the University of Miami #44 on their 2017 “Best College List”.
-The University of Miami is a remarkable university with their deep-seated traditions and picturesque campus, to their stellar research and world-class medical school, UM is filled with opportunity.
+That is understandable; U.S. News & World Report ranks the University of Miami #57 on their 2018 “Best College List”.
+The University of Miami is a remarkable university with its deep-seated traditions and picturesque campus, to their stellar research and world-class medical school, UM is filled with opportunity.
 The question is how does your son or daughter get in?

 Back in the day, UM was known as Suntan U. While many students attend the U because of our luxurious city and warm weather, that moniker has expanded greatly to attract very high-achieving students from all over the world, in an extremely competitive, academic environment.
 Today, UM is extremely selective; they do not want only top grades and test scores but actively seek students who demonstrate academic talent, a strong college preparatory curriculum, personal integrity, and seriousness of educational purpose.

-Applications reached a record high this past year with over 32, 525 applicants for an incoming Freshman class of 2,065.
-The statistics: average unweighted GPA 3.6; 32 average ACT; 1370 average SAT total, are pretty clear cut in regard to what UM is looking for in a student, but here are a few thoughts as to how your student can tweak their high school preparation.
-Grades and tests scores are (obviously) important, but so are showing that they are not only about the scores.
-Show UM that there is more to them by being involved in clubs, teams and/or organizations that show they have a passion for something other than school-work.
+Applications reached 30,638 this past year for an incoming Freshman class of 2,849.
+The statistics: average unweighted GPA 3.8; 31-34 average ACT; 1350 – 1480 average SAT total, is pretty clear cut in regard to what UM is looking for in a student, but here are a few thoughts as to how your student can tweak their high school preparation.
+Grades and test scores are (obviously) important, but so are showing that they are not only about the scores.
+Show UM that there is more to them by being involved in clubs, teams, and organizations that show they have a passion for something other than school-work.

 Don’t just join; lead.
 Showing them they are not just a member, but a leader in some way.
 Join those clubs and actively participate for several years and move up to take on leadership positions in one or more of those clubs or teams.
 Leadership and community service are relevant when they happen off-site from their high schools too.
 Do not discount the importance of after-school jobs and other family obligations.
 Sometimes there are students that do not have the luxury of joining a club or a team because family obligations pull them away from those opportunities.
 Write about that too.
 All life experience counts when applying to college.
 There is a section in the application where they can mention other pertinent information they feel UM should know about.
 Use this area to mention anything that is not stated already in the application.